 When our team provides a Pre-hurricane Inspection, we always include an evacuation plan specific to the area.
 You can view an example of this here.

 Disaster-preparedness plans are important, especially for your commercial building.
-While they won’t help you prevent a disaster or hurricane from happening, they can help mitigate or manage damage if one does occur.
+While they won’t help you prevent a disaster or hurricane from happening, they can help provide hurricane damage prevention.
 Even if you don’t live in an area that’s frequently affected by natural disasters, it’s still worthwhile to review your plan on a regular basis and make sure it’s updated with contact information to be prepared for flooding, major storms, tornadoes, or wildfires that could threaten your building.

 If you need further information about hurricane damage prevention for your building, or you’re interested in a pre-hurricane inspection, fill out the form below and our experts will reach out shortly with the details you need.